Generating unit complexity

 The portion of the winding left unprotected for an earth fault is at the neutral end.
 Since the voltage to earth at this end of the winding is low, the probability of an earth fault occurring is also low.

 In this arrangement, shown in Figure 5(a), the generator is earthed via the primary winding of a distribution transformer.
 The secondary winding is fitted with a loading resistor to limit the earth fault current.

-The relay element response to third harmonic current should be limited to prevent incorrect operation when a sensitive setting is applied.
+The relay element response to the third harmonic current should be limited to prevent incorrect operation when a sensitive setting is applied.

-As discussed in above section ”High Resistance Earthing – Neutral Overcurrent Protection”, the protection should be time delayed when a sensitive setting is applied, in order to prevent mal-operation under transient conditions.
+As discussed in the above section ”High Resistance Earthing – Neutral Overcurrent Protection”, the protection should be time delayed when a sensitive setting is applied, in order to prevent mal-operation under transient conditions.

 It also must grade with generator VT primary protection (for a VT primary earth fault).
 An operation time in the range 0.5s-3s is usual.